Prohelion/Profinity_V2_Early_Adopter_Release/Example Apps/README.md

 ## Prerequisites

-Common prerequisites for both applications:
+Common prerequisites for all applications:
+- Profinity API access credentials
+- A running Profinity instance
+- Internet connection

+Additional requirements for each application:

+- **Battery Charging Station (Web):**
   - Node.js (v14 or later)
   - Yarn (recommended) or npm
-- Profinity API access credentials
+  - Square API credentials
-- A running Profinity instance

-Additional requirements for the Vehicle Dashboard:
+- **Vehicle Dashboard (Mobile):**
+  - Node.js (v14 or later)
+  - Yarn (recommended) or npm
   - Expo CLI
   - For iOS development: Xcode (Mac only)
   - For Android development: Android Studio

-Additional requirements for the Battery Charging Station:
-- Square API credentials
+- **Matlab Data Science using Prohelion BMS:**
+  - Matlab (R2018b or later) or GNU Octave (v5.2.0 or later)

+- **Python Data Science using Prohelion BMS:**
+  - Python 3.7 or later
+  - pip (for installing dependencies)

 ## License